 The Correspondence series dates from 1970-2014, and includes files primarily pertaining to Donna's interactions with fans.
 It includes birthday and holiday greetings, thank you cards, fan-authored comic strips, paper dolls, and postcards.
 Several of the envelopes were illustrated either by Barr or her fans.
 The series also includes correspondence with her family in the early 1970s.
 The series is filed chronologically by date.

 The following Series represent the published and unpublished titles of Donna Barr's manuscripts and illustrative works:

 The Desert Peach comic materials date from 1919-2003, and includes the records of Barr's creative work for the series.
 The subseries is composed of manuscripts, musical production files, announcements, press clippings, illustrations, media, and artifacts.
 The Stinz series is composed of comic strip stories, manuscripts, illustrations, artifacts, and photographs.
 The Bosom Enemies series is composed of comic strips stories and illustrations.
 The Hader and the Colonel series consists of comic strips, book drafts, and illustrations.
 The Other Works series documents the creation of numerous shorter works, or works which are not very well documented in the collection.
 It includes various comic strip stories, short stories, illustrations, and manuscripts.
 The series and all its subseries are filed chronologically by date, when possible.

-The Born Digital Materials represents documents and art work originating on various media formats, including ZipDiscs, 3.5 floppy discs, CDs, and DVDs.
+The Born Digital Materials represent professional and personal documents and art work originating on various media formats, including ZipDiscs, 3.5 floppy discs, CDs, and DVDs.
 [The Born Digital Materials in Series 9 are restricted for access.
 Please contact Robert Ray, Head of Special Collections and University Archives at firstname.lastname@example.org for user copies.]

 The Original Artwork series is an oversize extensive collection of original artwork from 1988-2012.
 The series includes all the rough sketches, penned ink art, line drawings, and colored panels and covers for The Desert Peach, Stinz, and other miscellaneous titles.
-The materials also include original paintings and watercolors of various non-comics subject material.
+The materials also include original paintings and watercolors of various non-comic related material.
 It is arranged into three subseries: The Desert Peach, Stinz, and Other Works.